 Scallions: Also known as spring onions and green onions, scallions are mild-mannered members of the allium family that will not make you cry when you cut them.
 For early spring scallions, plant in late fall or even early winter.
 They need full sun and slightly acidic to neutral soil that drains very well.
 Grows in zones 6–9.

-Spinach: This hardy member of the super-healthy cruciferous family can teach other leafy greens a thing or two about thriving in cold weather.
-You can plant spinach not only in early spring, but even (in many climates) in late fall and winter.
+Spinach: this hardy plant can teach other leafy greens a thing or two about thriving in cold weather.
+You can plant spinach not only in early spring but even (in many climates) in late fall and winter.
 It prefers full sun and neutral soil.
 Grows in zones 2–9.

 To Start or Not to Start Spring Vegetables